josedanielchg/Genome-Transition-Auto-MLl/data_extraction/README.md

 1. Open `genomic_data.ipynb` in your Jupyter Notebook environment.
 2. Ensure that your data files are located in the correct directory.
 3. Execute the notebook to perform the data extraction.
-4. Check the output CSV files for the extracted transition zones in `/data`.
+4. Check the output CSV files for the extracted transition zones in the `/data` folder.